ManifoldScholar/manifold-docs/_docs/projects/customizing/general.md

 See the [Header Bar section](/docs/projects/customizing/general.html#header-bar) below to adjust an individual project's header bar text and link URL.
 Those with [Administrator credentials](/docs/projects/accounts/users.html) can modify the header bar globally across the instance—its text, link URL, color, and behavior—on the [Theme Settings page](/docs/customizing/settings.html#instance-header).

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
 <ul><li>Regardless of how many projects are set for Standalone Mode, the standard Manifold landing page will still exist.
-Further, if a reader navigates to an instances's landing page (by happenstance or by entering it into the URL bar) they will be able to see all the projects on the instance—even those that are set for Standalone Mode—excepting those in <a href="/docs/projects/customizing/general.html#draft-mode">Draft Mode</a>.</li>
+Further, if a reader navigates to an instance's landing page (by happenstance or by entering it into the URL bar) they will be able to see all the projects on the instance—excepting those in <a href="/docs/projects/customizing/general.html#draft-mode">Draft Mode</a> or those where Standalone Mode is enforced (so long as they aren't also part of a project collection).</li>
 <li>If you enable or enforce standalone mode on a project but don't see a header bar on your project, check the <a href="/docs/customizing/settings.html#instance-header">Theme Settings page</a> to see that Header Bar Display Mode is not set to <code>Disabled</code>.
 N.B., only users with <a href="/docs/projects/accounts/users.html">Administrator credentials</a> can access the Theme Settings page.</li>
 </ul>
 </div>